Sigma Connectivity Reporting from Inside CES 2018

 While the sensor technology and the software needed for self-driving cars is improving and getting cheaper they will not be produced and sold to the end consumer just yet.
 However, a fast developing and very current topic at CES was health.
 Health is big in tech, and wearables are evolving.
 A great deal of heart and sleep monitoring as well as weight and BMI tracking technology was revealed.
 As smart watches have become mainstream, companies are focusing more on health and data collecting, resulting in a fusion between wearables and MedTech.
 Fitbit are investing in blood sugar monitoring and Nokia started to focus on health and interconnectivity, presenting connected beds, scales and thermometers.

 Voice control was another stand-out technology presented this week.
-Last year, Amazon’s Alexa stole the show, this year voice control is predicated to be even bigger as Google introduced their Google Assistant.
+Last year, Amazon’s Alexa stole the show, this year voice control is predicated to be even bigger as Google officially presented their Google Assistant.
 You could also see a large increase in the number of connected and voice controlled speakers, and as more voice controllable devices are being developed it is expected, by some, to be the new user interphase.

 Our team also identified Artificial intelligence (AI) and augmented reality (AR) as popular buzz words.
 Though the innovation and technology is not quite there yet, there are currently a lot of initiatives and it is expected that a lot will happen during the next few years as the world becomes more and more connected.